 LaVergne: People who join us to ‘march to the polls’ and early vote will be provided coffee, juice, and pastries from 7:30 am - 8:15 am.
 Food is available for purchase at the community festival from 10:00 am - 3:30 pm.

 What volunteer needs are there?
 Can I sign up to help in a specific capacity?

-A first aid station will be present at our event Headquarters, Walnut House, 116 N Walnut St.
+Nashville: A first aid station will be present at our home base, Nissan Stadium Lot R.

-We partner with Neon Guard and other community safety teams to help create and maintain a safer environment.
+Nashville: We partner with Neon Guard and other community safety teams to help create and maintain a safe environment.
 We do not use armed security.
 To meet the requirements of special events permits, we may use movement-friendly security firms.

 Who is organizing this event?

 This mobilization is co-created by Power Together TN volunteers, a coalition of 501c3’s, grassroots groups and engaged individuals, and will include a convergence with the BLACK LIVES MATTER mural unveiling, a historic moment you will want to witness.

 See our coalition.